rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/TBD-ryo-jitsi/index.md

 In additiona to the components of the jitsi video conferencing system, the project deploys the [rollyourown.xyz coturn module](/rollyourown/project_modules/turn_server/) to enable [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) for conference participants and the [rollyourown.xyz service proxy module](/rollyourown/project_modules/service_proxy/) to provide TLS termination and certificate management.

 {{< highlight "info" "Control machine">}}
-A terminal-based [control machine](/rollyourown/tech_building_blocks/control_machine/) is sufficient for this project, as the jitsi conferencing server is configurable only via command line.
+A [control machine](/rollyourown/tech_building_blocks/control_machine/) without a graphical desktop UI is sufficient for this project, as the jitsi conferencing server is configurable only via command line.
 {{< /highlight >}}

 ## Repository links